eficode-academy/kubernetes-katas/accessing-your-application.md

 ```
 k get pods frontend -o wide
 NAME      READY   STATUS    RESTARTS   AGE   IP            NODE                                        NOMINATED NODE   READINESS GATES
-frontend      1/1 	  Running   1 		   29s    172.17.0.8   	minikube <none>       	  <none>
+backend   1/1     Running   0          11s   10.0.40.196   ip-10-0-35-102.eu-west-1.compute.internal   <none>           <none>
 ```

-In this case the IP is `172.17.0.8`, but it will be different in your case.
+In this case the IP is `10.0.40.196`, but it will be different in your case.

 **Add environment variables to the frontend pod**